Sebastianhju/Runeterra-5e/Runes.md

 ---
 ### Legend: Bloodline <img src="https://github.com/Sebastianhju/Runeterra-5e/blob/main/img-runes/Precision/LegendBloodline.png" Align=left width=7% height=7%>

-Whenever you score takedowns on creatures with a _Challenge Rating_ of one or higher, you gain a stavk of Bloodline that gives you benefits according to the table below.
+Whenever you score takedowns on creatures with a _Challenge Rating_ of one or higher, you gain a stack of Bloodline that gives you benefits according to the table below.
 If you'd get the killing blow, you gain three stacks instead.

 **Bloodline Scaling**